DaveVoorhis/Rel/_Deployment/README.txt

 in a format that can be read by the 0.3.x versions of Rel, though it may require some modifications.

-2. Once you have made a back-up, you must delete the current database.
-Delete all the "*.jdb" files in versions prior to 0.3.5.
-Delete the Database subdirectory and its contents in version 0.3.5 or higher.

-3. Install the upgrade.
-A new database will be created.

-4. To restore your database, run the script you created and saved in Step 1, above.
+Rel user interface (aka DBrowser) version 3.001 or above (which includes the Rel DBMS version 1.0.13 or above) will automatically attempt to upgrade any database created using Rel user interface version 3.000 or above, or the Rel DBMS version 1.0.13 or above.
+Normally, the database upgrade is completely automatic.
+However, in some cases the upgrade may not be able to complete automatically.
+If this happens, it will tell you, and you may need to edit the database backup script before you can successfully restore the database.

+However, Rel user interface version 3.000 and above cannot automatically upgrade databases made with older Rel versions.
+You must go to the command-line, load the backup script created in Step 1 above, and execute it.

 *** GETTING STARTED ***

-To get started immediately, run DBrowser.
-DBrowser will automatically start a Rel server.
+** To run the Rel user interface, open the Rel folder or directory and run the Rel executable.
+It's normally shown with a Rel icon.

-** To run DBrowser from the command line:
+** To run the stand-alone command-line Rel language interpreter from your operating system command-line, go to the Rel folder or directory and run:

-     DBrowser
+   RelDBMS

-** DBrowser provides various options.
+** The stand-alone command-line Rel language interpreter provides various options.
 To see these, type:

-     DBrowser -?
+   RelDBMS -?

-** To run the stand-alone Rel server from the command line:
+** To run the stand-alone Rel DBMS server from the command line:

-     RelServer
+   RelDBMSServer

-** The Rel server provides various options.
-To see these,
+** The stand-alone Rel DBMS server provides various options.
+To see these, type:
-   type:

-     Rel -?
+   RelDBMSServer -?

-** To back up a Rel database, run the DatabaseToScript.d script in the Samples directory, or use the Backup button in DBrowser. **

-For more information, please see http://dbappbuilder.sourceforge.net
+For more information, please see http://reldb.org

-Copyright (c) 2004-2015 Dave Voorhis
+Copyright (c) 2004-2016 Dave Voorhis
 All Rights Reserved